Learn more about things you can do to prevent opioid misuse.

-The brain continues to develop until around the age of 25, therefore it is important to talk to your children about the risks, using and abusing substances are especially harmful to a developing brain.
+The brain continues to develop until around the age of 25.
+It is therefore important to talk to your children about the risks from substance use and the harms caused to a developing brain.
 The younger a person is when they start using drugs the higher the risk of developing an addiction when they are older.
 When parents teach their children about these risks they are less likely to use.

 Some tips to help:

 - Have clear rules, and consequences to those rules, about substance use

 - Understand and know the signs of substance use and mental health issues– the earlier you get help the better

 - Be present in your children’s lives and support them (go to their after-school activities, meet their teachers, know where and who they are with when not at home)

 - Set a good example for your children.
-When children see their parents using/abusing substances (including being drunk) they are at a higher risk of developing a substance use problem
+When children see their parents using substances (including being drunk) they are at a higher risk of developing a substance use problem

 - Show your children healthy ways to cope with stress.
 If they see you coping with stress through use of substances that is how they will think they are supposed to handle it– instead do something else that is stress relieving (exercising, yoga, talking to someone, experiencing nature)